artemdudkin/git-backup-cluster/README.md

 # git-backup-cluster

-Backups selected repos from master to several slaves by schedule
+(Gitolite) Backups selected repos from master to several slaves by schedule

 ## Instalation